Royal Bank of Canada (NYSE:RY) Shares Sold by Massachusetts Financial Services Co. MA

 Massachusetts Financial Services Co.
-MA lowered its stake in Royal Bank of Canada (NYSE:RY – Free Report) (TSE:RY) by 0.5% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 2,762,027 shares of the financial services provider’s stock after selling 13,173 shares during the period.
+MA lowered its position in Royal Bank of Canada (NYSE:RY – Free Report) (TSE:RY) by 0.5% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,762,027 shares of the financial services provider’s stock after selling 13,173 shares during the quarter.
 Massachusetts Financial Services Co.
-MA owned approximately 0.20% of Royal Bank of Canada worth $241,512,000 at the end of the most recent reporting period.
+MA owned approximately 0.20% of Royal Bank of Canada worth $241,512,000 at the end of the most recent quarter.

-A number of other institutional investors have also modified their holdings of RY.
-Banque Cantonale Vaudoise acquired a new position in shares of Royal Bank of Canada in the third quarter valued at approximately $26,000.
-Optiver Holding B.V. acquired a new stake in Royal Bank of Canada in the second quarter valued at $29,000.
-Stonehage Fleming Financial Services Holdings Ltd acquired a new stake in Royal Bank of Canada in the third quarter valued at $34,000.
-Money Concepts Capital Corp acquired a new stake in Royal Bank of Canada in the fourth quarter valued at $38,000.
-Finally, Cullen Frost Bankers Inc. acquired a new stake in Royal Bank of Canada in the third quarter valued at $44,000.
-Institutional investors and hedge funds own 42.02% of the company’s stock.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Banque Cantonale Vaudoise acquired a new stake in shares of Royal Bank of Canada in the third quarter worth about $26,000.
+Optiver Holding B.V. acquired a new position in shares of Royal Bank of Canada during the 2nd quarter worth about $29,000.
+Stonehage Fleming Financial Services Holdings Ltd acquired a new position in shares of Royal Bank of Canada during the 3rd quarter worth about $34,000.
+Money Concepts Capital Corp acquired a new position in shares of Royal Bank of Canada during the 4th quarter worth about $38,000.
+Finally, Cullen Frost Bankers Inc. acquired a new position in shares of Royal Bank of Canada during the 3rd quarter worth about $44,000.
+Hedge funds and other institutional investors own 42.02% of the company’s stock.

 Analyst Upgrades and Downgrades

-Royal Bank of Canada (NYSE:RY – Get Free Report) (TSE:RY) last issued its quarterly earnings data on Thursday, November 30th.
-The financial services provider reported $2.05 earnings per share for the quarter, beating analysts’ consensus estimates of $1.92 by $0.13.
+Royal Bank of Canada (NYSE:RY – Get Free Report) (TSE:RY) last posted its quarterly earnings data on Thursday, November 30th.
+The financial services provider reported $2.05 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.92 by $0.13.
 Royal Bank of Canada had a return on equity of 15.21% and a net margin of 12.59%.
-The firm had revenue of $9.59 billion during the quarter, compared to analyst estimates of $9.63 billion.
-During the same quarter last year, the firm earned $2.09 EPS.
-Sell-side analysts expect that Royal Bank of Canada will post 8.6 earnings per share for the current fiscal year.
+The firm had revenue of $9.59 billion for the quarter, compared to the consensus estimate of $9.63 billion.
+During the same quarter in the prior year, the business earned $2.09 EPS.
+As a group, sell-side analysts forecast that Royal Bank of Canada will post 8.6 earnings per share for the current fiscal year.

 Royal Bank of Canada Cuts Dividend

 The business also recently declared a quarterly dividend, which will be paid on Friday, February 23rd.
-Investors of record on Thursday, January 25th will be issued a $1.0155 dividend.
-This represents a $4.06 annualized dividend and a dividend yield of 4.21%.
+Stockholders of record on Thursday, January 25th will be paid a $1.0155 dividend.
+This represents a $4.06 dividend on an annualized basis and a dividend yield of 4.21%.
 The ex-dividend date of this dividend is Wednesday, January 24th.
-Royal Bank of Canada’s dividend payout ratio (DPR) is 51.09%.
+Royal Bank of Canada’s dividend payout ratio (DPR) is currently 51.09%.

 Royal Bank of Canada Profile